AvaBlix/Project_Osint/README.md

 >Access Method: The file itself is viewable, but the content within the file is encrypted or password-protected using the seven-part password you must discover.

->Link: The direct link to this file is provided here: [Insert Google Drive Shareable Link Here]
+>Link: The direct link to this file is provided here:(https://docs.google.com/document/d/10I9JBSt10OR9u5kWdojbSlFZLdcmPQ_Q/edit?usp=sharing&ouid=117809181080010608013&rtpof=true&sd=true)

 <*/🧩 The Password Structure: A Seven-Part Mystery/*